flutter/website/flutter-for-ios.md

 your logo as the `image`.
 If the logo is not going to change during runtime, you would use a `StatelessWidget` in Flutter.

-If you want to dynamically change the UI based on data received after making a HTTP call then you would use a `StatefulWidget`.
+If you want to dynamically change the UI based on data received after making an HTTP call then you would use a `StatefulWidget`.
 After the HTTP call had complete, you would tell the Flutter framework that the widget’s `State` has been updated so it could update the widget.